 2. A folk duo from the United States

-1 - Caliban, a melodic death metal/metalcore band, was formed in Germany in 1997 under the name Never Again.
+1 - Caliban, a metal band, was formed in Germany in 1997 under the name Never Again.
 After 6 months of playing together, the band recorded their first two songs for a compilation, which was never released.
 The songs were sent to several record labels, and Lifeforce Records was the first to offer the band a record deal.
+The band's first self-titled MCD came out in the summer of 1998.
 Read more on Last.fm

 Caliban on Thrash Hits